monicadear/mutual-aid-network/README.md

-# This is a prototype Mutul Aid Network tool
+# This is a prototype Mutual Aid Network tool
 There is a content type to allow for Requests from users.
 Users may then log in and either submit a new request, or, they may bookmark, assign, or mark as completed an existing request.
 Created through FutureHack2021 as part of the Hack for Good division, for FutureStack.com, the annual New Relic conference.